Grupo Financiero Galicia S.A. research snapshot

 MoatThe moat is based on banking licenses, the Galicia brand, deposits, branch and digital distribution, client relationships, data, capital, and scale.
 It is a regulated franchise moat rather than a global network effect, and digital competition can narrow it.Medium-high

-ManagementCEO Fabián Kon leads Grupo Galicia, while Diego Rivas became Banco Galicia CEO in 2025.
+ManagementCEO Fabián Kon has led Grupo Galicia since July 2020, and CFO Gonzalo Fernández Covaro, a former HSBC Argentina CFO, joined in early 2025.
 The controlling families retain 51.5% of voting rights through EBA Holding, aligning long-term control with a meaningful governance and minority-shareholder oversight question.Medium-high

-Financial trendFY2025 net income attributable to Grupo Galicia was ARS 196.046 billion, down 91% year over year in the company release.
-1Q26 attributable profit recovered to ARS 66.488 billion, but NPLs were 9.6% and credit costs remained a central earnings drag.High
+Financial trendFY2025 net income attributable to Grupo Galicia was ARS 196 billion per the company release, down about 91% year over year.
+Q1 2026 attributable profit recovered to ARS 66,488 million, but ROE was only 3.2%, NPLs were 9.6%, and credit costs remained a central earnings drag.High

 Risk levelRisk is high because Argentina policy, inflation, interest rates, peso-dollar moves, sovereign exposure, loan losses, Naranja X losses, integration costs, regulation, and liquidity can change reported earnings and valuation quickly.High